Dear parents and supporters

 The DfE felt that the group did not demonstrate a proven track record of school leadership.
 The Sylvan School will therefore not open.
-The team have always been aware of the surplus of primary school places on the Isle of Wight, but felt that the strong educational vision for child –centred learning would have helped to provide a choice for parents.
+The team have always been aware of the surplus of primary school places on the Isle of Wight, but felt that the strong educational vision for child–led learning would have helped to provide a choice for parents.
 However, current educational policy is not in favour of a child-centred approach, as illustrated by the recently reported story about the Ofsted Chief Inspector Michael Wilshaw’s policy on sacking inspectors who believe in such principles.

 The team stand firmly by their principles and are exploring alternative methods of delivering their vision.
 They hope to reach out to schools and home educators, supporting anyone who believes in progressive education.
 If anyone is interested in contributing to the further development of the vision, or who feel that they have the capacity to strengthen the application with leadership expertise, then contact email@example.com